davidvidovic/riscv-emulator/README.md

 # RISC-V Toolchain

 A simple RISC-V toolchain containing ANSI C to RV64I compiler built from scratch, RV assembler and RV software emulator that takes binary file as input.
 Built on top of it is Qt application with interactive text field, compile button and text box to show assembly output.
-Additionaly, it highlights what ANSI C lines compiled into which assembly lines of code.
+Additionaly, it highlights which ANSI C lines compiled into which assembly lines of code.

 ## Table of Contents